markNZed/TaskFlow/shared/README.md

 * request -> outgoingRequest
 * outgoingResponse
 * outgoingCount
-* processor data provided by the Task processor
+* node data provided by the Task node
   * location
   * API a list of API ids consider what langchain does for models
 * logHistory as an array of log messages
 * log as a string
 * permissions -> groupAccess
 * error -> an object with type and message and stack (or just a free-form object)
-* Task processor timezone
+* Task node timezone
-* task.processors[environment] would allow inititialisation of task.processor for a given environment e.g. configuring task.processor.statesSupported
+* task.nodes[environment] would allow inititialisation of task.node for a given environment e.g. configuring task.node.statesSupported
 * Could add a check in schema to services that type + environments must exist

 ### Processor

 Below needs to be updated now that there is a Hub

-The Task processor should:
+The Task node should:
 * validate the Task
 * In the future:
   * move outgoingResponse to incomingResponse upon receiving a Task